MINIMUM ORDER: 15 Kits

 Test Your Home for Wildfire Smoke

 The home Smoke Test Kit samples for the presence of particulate related to wildfire like those in California, Oregon, Washington, and Idaho.
 As well as, home fires, and the other smoke particles of various sources.
 Your surface sample then analyzed by the accredited Environmental Diagnostics Laboratory (EDLab) and a final report is generated.
 All lab analysis costs and return shipping is included in the cost of the Smoke Particulate Screen.
 No hidden fees.

 You final report shows detailed information about the particles identified and the levels in which the were present.
-Your finding are compared to what is considered to be a normal manageable level.
+Your findings are compared to what is considered to be a normal manageable level.

-Once EDLab receives the sample from the Smoke Test Kit for analysis, your lab report will be generated and emailed to you within 3-5 business days.
+Once WTI laboratory services receives the sample from the Smoke Test Kit for analysis, your lab report will be generated and emailed to you within 3-5 business days.

 What is Wildfire Smoke and Can it Make Me Sick?

 The CDC notes that wildfire smoke is a mix of gases and fine particles from burning vegetation, building materials, and other materials.
 Wildfire smoke can make anyone sick.
 Even someone who is healthy can get sick if there is enough smoke in the air.
 Breathing in smoke can have immediate health effects, including:

 - A scratchy throat

 Older adults, pregnant women, children, and people with preexisting respiratory and heart conditions may be more likely to get sick if they breathe in wildfire smoke.